-Integral to the Code of Student Conduct and our Student Conduct program is the connection to the College’s core values.
+Integral to the Code of Student Conduct and our Student Conduct program is the connection to the University’s core values.
 Integrity, respect for the person and property of others, and a commitment to intellectual and personal growth in a diverse population are values deemed fundamental to membership in this college community.
 The goals of the Student Conduct program include a commitment to fostering a sense of community that allows every member to comfortably live, work, and study in an atmosphere of mutual respect, providing a conduct process in which there is the opportunity for participants to experience personal growth and appreciation for the responsibilities of living in a community, and assisting students in developing alternatives to inappropriate behavior.
 As a result, students will be held accountable for behavior that violates our Code of Student Conduct.

 Point System for Student Conduct

-Utica College has developed a point system for use in sanctioning students that are found responsible for violations of the Code of Student Conduct.
+Utica University has developed a point system for use in sanctioning students that are found responsible for violations of the Code of Student Conduct.
 This point system is designed to provide clarity, predictability, and consistency in the sanctioning process.
 Assigned point values reflect the level of severity for each possible violation of the Code of Student Conduct.
 The system also tracks a student’s conduct history.
 If a student continues to violate the Code of Student Conduct, their point total rises to reflect their conduct history.
-Point totals are cumulative within a single incident as well as over a student’s academic career at Utica College.
+Point totals are cumulative within a single incident as well as over a student’s academic career at Utica University.

 For example, if a student is found responsible during the first week of the semester for a noise violation and underage consumption of alcohol, they will be assigned 5 points for the incident; 1 point for the noise violation and 4 points for the underage consumption of alcohol.
 If the same student is then found responsible for failure to follow emergency procedures later in the semester, they will be assigned 4 points for that violation for an accumulated total of 9 points.
 Students can consult the table of violations to see what points will be assigned for certain violations as well as how points will accumulate based on future violations.